 Upon successful completion, students will have the knowledge and skills to:

-- Basic systems theory and the context within which information systems analysis is carried out;
+- Explain basic systems theory and the context within which information systems analysis is carried out;

-- Constructing process, logic and data models using traditional modelling techniques;
+- Construct process, logic and data models using traditional modelling techniques;

-- “Soft” aspects and techniques in systems analysis.
+- Apply “Soft systems” aspects and techniques in systems analysis.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.